kashish1503/Chat-Bot/README.md

 - `search.cpp / .h` – Functions to perform word-level corpus search.
 - `api_call.py` – Handles interaction with ChatGPT or other LLMs.
 - `Node.cpp / .h` – Data structures for storing paragraph metadata.
-- `report.pdf` – Describes your approach, algorithms, and optimizations.

 ## Technologies Used